tldr-pages/tldr/pages/common/prosodyctl.md

 # prosodyctl

-> The control tool for the prosody XMPP server.
+> The control tool for the Prosody XMPP server.

-- Show the status of the prosody server:
+- Show the status of the Prosody server:

 `sudo prosodyctl status`

-- Ask the prosody server to reload it's configuration files:
+- Ask the Prosody server to reload it's configuration files:

 `sudo prosodyctl reload`

-- Add a user to the XMPP server:
+- Add a user to the Prosody XMPP server:

 `sudo prosodyctl adduser user@example.com`